halogenjs/model/Readme.md

 ## Commands

-Not part of the HAL Spec, but a crucial part of Hyperbone and the whole philosophy behind it.
+Not part of the HAL Spec, but a crucial part of Halogen and the whole philosophy behind it.
 Model supports "Hypermedia Commands", using the reserved property `_commands`.

 We won't go into too much detail here, but Commands represent HTTP interactions available to a resource.
 The simplest commands contain only what is necessary for a client to make a valid HTTP request, and the plan is the allow adding a schema to these so allow for validation/more useful form generation.

 These commands could come from the server as part of the Hypermedia document you've loaded, or they can be defined in the model prototype with `defaults` and thus form a client side Hypermedia definition of the various HTTP interactions - or even just forms - that your application has.

-One nifty side effect of defining `_commands` in the model prototype is that it can either make Hyperbone worth with non-Hypermedia APIs, or it can form the spec/definition of an as-yet non-existing API.
+One nifty side effect of defining `_commands` in the model prototype is that it can either make Halogen work with non-Hypermedia APIs, or it can form the spec/definition of an as-yet non-existing API.
 You can build your client side application without even seeing an API then use the `_commands` and your dummy handlers to build an API spec.
 It's pretty cool.

-Hyperbone Model offers a method for getting at Commands in your model, and commands themselves have a few special methods built in.
+Halogen Model offers a method for getting at Commands in your model, and commands themselves have a few special methods built in.

 Commands need a method, an href and some properties.
 The properties are just an object containing key-value pairs representing the form fields that the server expects to see in the submitted form.